mikadosoftware/devmanual/docs/index.rst

 Government Digital Services

 However, these are not normal, or default, or even expected.
 They are high profile and positive.
 But legal frameworks (from privacy laws to the defintion of a company) have not changed.
 We need to go further in changing the structure of a company.

 The programmable company
 ------------------------

 One theme I shall return to is the idea that companies and organisations are simply means to organise humans - and that has lower cost and friction than it used to with software intermediation.

 To put it simply, almost everything that is done in a normal company now can be automated, and the co-ordination of functions is an email away.

 For almost everything a company or organisation does a second time, that can be automated or co-ordinated via software.
 A company will become a programmable entity.
+Most if not all effort that goes into todays software projects, goes not into creating new business logic, but into finding the data, massaging it, guaranteeing it, handling exceptions, and fitting into the rest of the businesses weird ways.

+But a programmable company, that has robust exception handling, that has open standards that are easy to fit into, that has trustable data,

 The rare, right way
 -------------------

 The failures above are all very varied.
 Amount them no obvious solutions.
 This is the point - we simply do not know what the Washington post of often years Hence will look and behave like.
 But like the team at healthcare, we don't need to We need to follow "best practise".
 Sadly there is no written how to on that - it is more the gross difference between a Washington post set up and run by a literate editor and that setup and run by an illiterate - charlelemn

 * software poliktics and snowden and Cathy gatekeepers of new news.
   Not news but models

 * conway and coase - structure of organisations and markets

 * Who owns you? devices, data, profit from data, externalities compensation

 * professionalism - growing up - Cracked, its what you can do for others reliability.
 Its like an API for a software dev - and same for a software team See the API

 * culture and software
   literate companies, esp those with literate output, had a new culture. a more open culture in europe.
 It just came with reading.
   I cannot imagine working on a code base I cannot roam around in Add in pixar and candour, and its a new culture.
-*